arua-microbiome/arua-microbiome.github.io/_tutorials/qiime2.md

 >
 >```bash
 > time qiime deblur denoise-16S \
->   --i-demultiplexed-seqs demux.qza \   # the imported FASTQ data (paired-end reads).
+>   --i-demultiplexed-seqs wednesday_outputs/demux.qza \   # the imported FASTQ data (paired-end reads).
 >   --p-trim-length 220 \    # truncates reads to 220 bases (based on where quality drops off).
->   --output-dir deblurresults \   # the output directory containing the output files.
+>   --output-dir wednesday_outputs/deblurresults \   # the output directory containing the output files.
 >   --p-jobs-to-start 24    # number of CPU threads to use.
 Adjust based on your system.
 >```
 >